15 Best SOPs for Your Small Business (Created with Google Sheets)

 In these standard operating procedures (SOPs) you'll want to detail the process for ideation, creation, editing, and listing your products.
 These processes can be one of the most time-consuming tasks in your day and you'll want to have them documented for easy reference.

-PRO TIP: You should keep your images saved in folders labelled with the site you got them from.
-The terms of use are different for each site and you must know how you can use the images or clipart, etc.
+PRO TIP: If you use images, you should keep them saved in folders labelled with the site you got them from.
+The terms of use are different for each site and you must know how you can use the images or clipart, etc. File naming conventions are going to be a real life-saver in this case.

 3. Email Marketing Campaign